evoluteur/evolutility-ui-jquery/README.md

 # evol-utility

-evol-utility is an evolving UI for your data.
+evol-utility is a generic web UI for Backbone.js.

-It provides forms for:
+It will provide the following web forms (or Backbone.js Views).

     * View
     * Edit